adioshun/gitBook_DeepDrive/paper2016-volumetric-multiview-cnns.md

 - MO-VCNN의 초기 가중치값  : The MO-VCNN’s weights are initialized by a previously trained volumetric CNN with CNN1’s weights fixed during fine-tuning.

-- While a common practice is to extract the highest level features(features before the last classification linear layer) of multiple orientations, average/max/concatenate them, and traina linear SVM on the combined feature, this is just a specialcase of the MO-VCNN.
+- While a common practice is to
+	- extract the highest level features(features before the last classification linear layer) of multiple orientations,
+	- average/max/concatenate them, and traina linear SVM on the combined feature, this is just a special case of the MO-VCNN.

 Compared to 3DShapeNets [33] which only augments data by rotating around vertical axis, our experiment shows that orientation pooling combined with elevation rotation can greatly increase performance.